byteface/domonic/docs/_build/html/_sources/packages/javascript.rst.txt

 There's a javascript package that mimics the js API.

-It's useful for things like porting javascript code to python but also if you already know javascript:
+It's useful for things like quickly porting javascript code to python but also if you already know javascript:

 .. code-block :: python